harmonica-project/blockchain-patterns-collection/README.md

 # Blockchain pattern collection

-__This repository is currently frozen, and only contains the patterns collected during our study.
-If you want to see the latest pattern collection and what we have done with it, please check the [blockchain-pattern-ontology repository](https://github.com/harmonica-project/blockchain-patterns-ontology).__

 This repository contains a collection 160 of blockchain-based software patterns, obtained across 20 academic papers on blockchain-based patterns.
 This collection is stored in an Excel spreadsheet.